15 Ways to Instantly Change the Atmosphere in Your Home

 Bake a Special Treat

-If cooking or baking is therapeutics for you, turn on the oven and get to work!
+If cooking or baking is therapeutic for you, turn on the oven and get to work!

 Invite your kids in after school to bake an afternoon treat during what I like to call the “witching hours” which always feel like the hardest part of the day in my book.

 If messes only add to your grumpy mood, load the kids up and head out for a special treat at a nearby bakery, coffee shop or ice cream parlor.

 Recently we had an unusually warm March afternoon so we stopped at the grocery store on the way home from school to pick up some popsicles.

 It’s simple, out of the ordinary things that not only produce sweet memories but also invites a little laughter in.